 Ceramic capacitors are the common types of capacitors used in most of the electrical instruments as they are more reliable and cheaper to manufacture.

 These capacitors consist of ceramic or porcelain discs and are said to exist in a non-polarized form used in various industries.
 Ceramic material is known to be an excellent dielectric because of its poor conductivity and also an efficient supporter of the electrostatic fields.

 What is Ceramic Capacitor?

 A fixed value type of capacitor where the ceramic material within the capacitor acts as a dielectric is the Ceramic Capacitor.
 This capacitor consists of more number of alternating layers with ceramic and also a metal layer which acts as an electrode.
-The composition of this ceramic material in this capacitor tells about the electrical behaviour along with its applications.
+The composition of this ceramic material in this capacitor tells about the electrical behavior along with its applications.
 We can define ceramic capacitor as:

 A fixed-value capacitor where the ceramic material acts as the dielectric.

 What is a ceramic material?

-A ceramic material is an inorganic, non-metallic, often crystalline oxide, nitride or carbide material.
+Ceramic material is an inorganic, non-metallic, often crystalline oxide, nitride, or carbide material.
 Example: carbon and silicon.

 It is important to understand that capacitor polarity is one of the essential points to be considered while connecting capacitors in an electric circuit.
 Capacitors can be classified into two groups based on their polarity: